The best gardening for wildlife tips to your inbox

 - Putting up the box.
 Use the projections on the back plate of the box to screw firmly to the masonry of the house, just under the eaves.
 To be safe, avoid fixing it over doorways, windows or walkways, just in case it falls.

 - Lure them in!
 We can't guarantee swifts will find your box, but you can increase the chances if you play taped calls of other swifts via a loud speaker during the breeding season (May-July).
-They can be bought from our good friends at Swift Conservation.
+They can also be bought from our RSPB Shop.
 If you are successful, swifts are sensitive to disturbance and protected by law, so just watch from the ground or install a nestbox camera before the breeding season starts.

 - Create a swift colony.
 Swifts are gregarious birds which like to nest, feed and migrate in groups.
 They mate for life and like to return to the same nesting site year after year.
 So if you have space, why not put up a number of boxes, near each other.